Mount Nimba Strict Nature Reserve: Tourism

-Mount Nimba lies in remote region along the tri-nation border of Guinea, Côte d'Ivoire, and Liberia, far from their capital cities.
-In fact, the Liberian part of the mountain is greatly degraded due to former mining activities.
-However, the Guinean half of the ridge is highly protected; and therefore this part is still characterized by intact montane ecosystems, and unique species assemblage (as well as the smallest, Ivorian section).
-To visit the strict nature reserve is the best choice from Guinea, where a local tour operator organizes guided tours from Conakry.
+Mount Nimba lies in a remote region along the tri-national border of Guinea, Côte d'Ivoire, and Liberia, far from their capital cities.
+In fact, the Liberian third of the ridge is seriously degraded, thanks to the former intense mining, while the Guinean part has remained ecologically intact and natural.

 Trivia

 One of the four honey buzzards of Kempen-Broek that are equipped with GPS trackers passed this national park on 13 November 2013.